Translated version of this PSD: Montenegrin

 Provision of a sovereign loan to Montenegro for the benefit of the Transport Directorate ("TD") of the Ministry of Transport and Maritime Affairs of Montenegro ("MoTMA").
 The loan will be divided into three tranches.
 Tranche 1 in the amount EUR 10 million will finance the construction works and works supervision for the rehabilitation of the Ro#aje - Špiljani road section.
 Each of Tranche 2 and Tranche 3 in the amount of EUR 15 million will finance the construction works and works supervision for the rehabilitation and upgrade of the Tivat - Jaz road section and Podgorica i Danilovgrad road section.

 This Project consists of 3 components.
 Section 1 has been Board approved on 1 Nov 2017 and signed on 7 December 2017.
-This ESIA disclosure is dealing with the currently uncommitted Cat A road section Danilovgrad-Podgorica, and the Board discussion for this part of the Project is expected on 27 Nov 2019.
+This ESIA disclosure is dealing with the currently uncommitted Cat A road section Danilovgrad-Podgorica, and is to be approved beginning of December 2019.

 The Project is part of a wider programme to rehabilitate twelve main road sections, with a total length of approximately 216.3 km, of Montenegro's main roads network, which will be parallel-financed with the European Investment Bank (EIB).